Skip to main content

 Now that you've created your project with the Prospecting Assistant, it's time to start reviewing your matches!
 Learn about all the ways you can sort and filter your Opportunity Matches, as well as navigate Funder Matches.

 Reach out to our friendly Support team if you have any questions about creating projects.
-Message us via the chat bubble when you're logged in, or email us at hello@instrumentl.com.
+Message us when logged in, or email us at hello@instrumentl.com.

 Did this answer your question?